JMGama/Startup-Chatbots/README.md

 # StartupChatbots
-Content used in the Boost your Startup with Chatbots
+Content used in the Boost your Startup with Chatbots presentation.